Lorrie Frasure

 Biography

-Dr. Lorrie Frasure is the inaugural Ralph J. Bunche Endowed Chair at the University of California-Los Angeles.
-She is a Professor of Political Science and African American Studies.
+Dr. Lorrie Frasure is the inaugural Ralph J. Bunche Endowed Chair and a Professor of Political Science and African American Studies.
+She is the Director of the Ralph J. Bunche Center for African American Studies.
+Frasure also serves as the Faculty Director for the Center for the Study of Race, Ethnicity, and Politics.
+She joined the faculty of UCLA in 2007 and became the first woman of color and the first Black female to earn tenure and to become full professor in the Political Science department.
 From 2019-2022 she served as Vice Chair for Graduate Studies in the Department of Political Science at UCLA.
-She also served as the Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA from 2019-2020.
+Frasure also served as the Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA from 2019-2020.

-Her research interests include racial/ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
-In 2015, she became the first African American female and the first woman of color to earn tenure and promotion in the Political Science Department at UCLA.
+Her research expertise includes racial/ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
 Her book, Racial and Ethnic Politics in American Suburbs (Cambridge University Press) is the 2016 winner of two national book awards by the American Political Science Association (APSA), including the Best Book about Race Relations in the United States from the Race, Ethnicity and Politics (REP) Section, and the Dennis Judd Best Book Award in Urban and Local Politics.
-She examines international and domestic migration to American suburbs and the responsiveness of state and local institutions to the political and policy concerns of immigrant and ethnic minority groups.
+She is the co-author of the textbook, Uneven Roads: An Introduction to U.S. Racial and Ethnic Politics (2024 CQ Press; 3rd Edition).

-Professor Frasure was featured in the PBS Newshour “Rethinking College” segment highlighting her teaching and mentorship with First Generation College Students at UCLA.
-Frasure was also featured in the UCLA First-Generation Faculty Initiative, to encourage and inspire first-generation college students.
+Frasure was featured in the PBS Newshour “Rethinking College” segment highlighting her teaching and mentorship with First Generation College Students at UCLA.
+A first-generation college graduate, Frasure was featured in the UCLA First-Generation Faculty Initiative, to encourage and inspire first-generation college students.
 She was awarded the University of Chicago, Harris School of Public Policy–Rising Star Alumni Award, for “extraordinary work addressing racial and ethnic politics in America.”

-She received her Ph.D. and MA in Political Science from the University of Maryland-College Park, a Master in Public Policy (MPP) from the University of Chicago, and a BA in Political Science from the University of Illinois, Urbana-Champaign.
+Frasure received her B.A. from the University of Illinois-Urbana, a Master’s in Public Policy from the University of Chicago, and M.A. and Ph.D. from the University of Maryland-College Park.
 Prior to joining the faculty of UCLA, she was a Postdoctoral Associate and Visiting Assistant Professor in the Department of Government at Cornell University.
+She was born and raised on Chicago’s Southside.

 Racial and Ethnic Politics, American Government and Politics, Urban Political Economy: